 - In a large skillet, add butter, lemon juice and zest over medium heat.
 Stirring occasionally, let the butter melt and simmer for 20 seconds.
 Pour in the cream, black pepper, and salt to taste.
 Stir.

 - Over medium/low heat, bring the cream mixture to a very gentle simmer.
 Once simmering, start boiling your pasta.
-Let the cream mixture thicken and reduce by about one-third while your pasta is boiling.
+Let the cream mixture thicken and reduce by about one-quarter while your pasta is boiling.
 Stir often.
-Cream mixture will reduce by one-third in about 10 minutes.
+Cream mixture will reduce by one-quarter in about 8-10 minutes.

-- Drain pasta and use tongs to toss pasta into the cream mixture over low heat.
-Add parmesan cheese and toss.
+- Add parmesan cheese to sauce and stir over low heat.
+Drain pasta and use tongs to toss pasta into the cream mixture.

 - Plate with more black pepper, cheese, and a sprinkle of lemon zest.